 Not by a solo female traveler at all but by my friend Jeff Dobbins, who is in love with culture and communicates it so engagingly (he was in New York theater for years, after all) I want to visit every place and event he mentions.
 It helps that he shoots a stunning photograph as well - and has given me the meanest tour of NYC I've ever had!

 I first bumped into Kate's blog on YouTube... in a video of her eating chilli peppers.
 And that's what I like about Kate - her sense of adventure.
 She speaks to the under-35 crowd but much of what she has to say is relevant to all of us.
-She doesn't shy away from blogging about her personal life but as her fame increased, so did the price that comes with loss of privacy.
+In the early days she wrote more about her personal life but as her fame increased, so did the price that comes with loss of privacy.
 Still, she often grapples with difficult subjects - which is great - and since moving to NYC, she has been exploring some lifestyle approaches to her blog (while maintaining a focus on solo female travel).

 Big Travel Nut